 Surgical Procedures: Ileostomy

-An ileostomy is a stoma (hole) on the surface of the belly that allows stool to pass through.
-A surgery is done to attach the end of the small intestine, or ileum, to the inside of the abdominal wall.
-This allows stool to pass from the intestine, through the stoma, into an external collection device.
+The ileum is the last part of the small intestine.
+An ileostomy is a stoma (hole) on the surface of the belly that lets stool (bowel movements) pass through.
+Surgery is done to attach the ileum to the inside of the abdominal (belly) wall.
+This lets stool pass from the intestine, through the stoma, into a collection device outside of the body.

-The stoma is created in the abdominal wall.
-The stoma is made from the intestine.
-It should be pink to red in appearance, warm, moist and is able to secrete mucus.
+The stoma is created in the belly wall and is made from the intestine.
+The stoma can be seen on the outside of the belly.
+It should be pink to red in appearance, warm, and moist.
+The stoma is able to secrete mucus.
 There is no sphincter control of passing stool.
 However, some types of ileostomy allow the person to be continent of stool.

 An ileostomy can be temporary or permanent.
 This will depend on the type of surgery you are having.

-- Permanent ileostomy may be necessary after surgery to remove the large intestine, colon, rectum or anus.
+- Permanent ileostomy may be needed after surgery to remove the large intestine, colon, rectum, or anus.

 - Temporary ileostomy may be done if only part of the colon is removed and the rectum is left.

-Food exits the body earlier in the digestion process when you have an ileostomy.
-This will cause a change in the consistency of your stool.
-The stool you pass from the ileostomy will be liquid to pasty in consistency and contain digestive enzymes.
+The ileum is part of the small intestine, before the colon.
+When you have an ileostomy, food exits the body earlier in the digestion process.
+This will change how your stool looks when it leaves your body through the stoma.
+The stool you pass from the ileostomy will be liquid to pasty in consistency and contains digestive enzymes.

 - Rectal cancer.